Skip to main content

 CoW's expansion into cross-chain swaps during 2025 added a Solver network that quotes across Ethereum, Arbitrum, Base, and Gnosis.
 At $1M, CoW still lands inside 1 bps on stablecoin pairs when a matching CoW exists; at $10M, a small amount of pool fallback shows up.
 The protocol publishes open auction data that lets anyone audit the Solver performance.
 CoW competes directly with Eco on the intent model and is the strongest benchmark for same-chain stablecoin execution.

-3. 1inch Fusion — intent overlay on top of pool routing
+2. 1inch Fusion, intent overlay on top of pool routing

 Fusion's strength is breadth: Fusion documentation shows coverage across every major EVM chain and a large resolver roster.
-The weakness for stablecoin-only flows is the hybrid design — when the auction misses, pool fallback reintroduces the slippage that pure intent designs avoid.
-At $10M, Fusion slipped roughly 9 bps in our benchmark because the fallback path had to absorb the size through curves.
+The weakness for stablecoin-only flows is the hybrid design, when the auction misses, pool fallback reintroduces the slippage that pure intent designs avoid, and effective slippage on the fallback path grows with trade size because that leg has to absorb the size through curves.

 The weakness is size.
-At $1M on a well-balanced Curve pool, slippage is typically 3–5 bps; at $10M, curves tilt and slippage climbs past 20 bps, higher if the pool is imbalanced.
-Curve also doesn't solve cross-chain natively — moving USDC on Ethereum to USDT on Arbitrum requires a separate bridge.
+On a well-balanced Curve pool, slippage is negligible for small trades, but as size grows the amplified curve begins to tilt and effective slippage rises, further if the pool is imbalanced.
+Curve also doesn't solve cross-chain natively, moving USDC on Ethereum to USDT on Arbitrum requires a separate bridge.
 For readers evaluating single-chain stablecoin execution, Curve remains a good baseline; for multi-chain treasury flows, it's one piece of a larger stack discussed in our cross-chain liquidity protocols guide.

 Kyber publishes a developer reference covering both the aggregation API and the KyberSwap Elastic pools.
 The team has focused on gas-efficient execution and MEV resistance, which makes Kyber a solid choice for single-chain USDC to USDT under $1M.
-Above that threshold, the benchmark showed 7 bps at $1M and 35 bps at $10M.
-Kyber also lacks a native off-chain Solver market, so it can't offer the true 1:1 stablecoin match that intent-based protocols deliver.
+As size grows, splitting across more pools softens but does not eliminate the curve tax on each hop.
+Kyber also lacks a native off-chain Solver market, so it can't offer the near-par stablecoin match that intent-based protocols deliver.

 LI.FI solves a different problem: moving any token from chain A to any token on chain B by combining a bridge and a DEX swap on one or both sides.
 Its routing engine scores paths across dozens of bridges and DEX aggregators, which makes it a go-to router for general cross-chain UX.
 For stablecoin flows specifically, the DEX legs reintroduce slippage and the bridge legs add fees and settlement time.

 LI.FI exposes a REST API that returns scored routes with expected slippage and fees pre-execution, which teams can use to pick intent-based paths when available.
-The benchmark showed 14 bps at $1M and north of 50 bps at $10M on USDC to USDT — expected behavior for a pool-based cross-chain stitch.
+Expected behavior for a pool-based cross-chain stitch is that effective slippage on stablecoin pairs grows with size on both the swap leg and the bridge leg.
 LI.FI is the right tool for heterogeneous cross-chain swaps; it's overengineered and underpriced for same-asset stablecoin moves.
 See also our guide to low-slippage stablecoin swap API options for teams that have outgrown bridge-stitching.

 Jumper is the user-facing interface built on LI.FI's router.
 The UX is clean, wallet support is broad, and the fee model is transparent.
-Because Jumper uses LI.FI's backend, the slippage profile is identical — the benchmark numbers above are the same.
+Because Jumper uses LI.FI's backend, the slippage profile on stablecoin pairs is the same as LI.FI's.
 Jumper is a great option for individual users moving modest amounts of stablecoins across chains who want a simple UI.

 Squid combines Axelar's General Message Passing with DEX execution on the destination chain.
 A USDC to USDT trade from Ethereum to Polygon crosses via Axelar's USDC, then swaps on a Polygon DEX to reach USDT.
 The cross-chain part is reliable and well-documented.
 The stablecoin-specific part inherits every limitation of an AMM-plus-bridge stitch: slippage on both legs, bridge latency, and fee stacking.

-Squid's 2026 roadmap includes intent-based execution paths, but as of benchmarking, the production flow still lands at 16 bps at $1M and well past 60 bps at $10M for USDC to USDT across our five chain pairs.
+Squid's 2026 roadmap includes intent-based execution paths, but the production flow still stitches an AMM swap onto a bridge, so effective slippage on USDC to USDT grows with size on both legs.
 Like LI.FI and Jumper, Squid is a strong general-purpose cross-chain aggregator and a mismatched tool for pure stablecoin flows.
 Treasury and payments teams should compare it against the intent-based options in our stablecoin swap platforms roundup.

 How to choose: intent, pool, or hybrid